-EXAMPLES OF WHAT MIGHT BE DONE SOME CONSEQUENCES AND TRADE-OFFS TO CONSIDER OPTION ONE Free to Succeed We should give individuals and businesses the freedom they need to innovate and succeed.
-The U.S. needs to reduce regulations on business, expand free trade, and promote entrepreneurship.
-Businesses will need to employ and deploy labor with maximum flexibility, and Americans should see themselves as free agents, ready to seize new opportunities.
-Individuals should become more entrepreneurial, taking greater advantage of the new, wired econ- omy that enables people to sell goods and services from anywhere, raise capital by crowd-sourcing, and promote artistic work online.
-Many people do not have the resources, the tempera- ment, the initiative, or the skills to be entrepreneurial, and many of those who do launch new enterprises will fail.
+EXAMPLES OF WHAT MIGHT BE DONE SOME CONSEQUENCES AND TRADE-OFFS TO CONSIDER Individuals should become more entrepreneurial, taking greater advantage of the new, wired economy that enables people to sell goods and services from anywhere, raise capital by crowd-sourcing, and promote artistic work online.
+Many people do not have the resources, the temperament, the initiative, or the skills to be entrepreneurial, and many of those who do launch new enterprises will fail.
 Communities should bolster innovative and local financing opportunities for small businesses and entrepreneurs by strengthening community banks, creating lending circles, and financing micro-loans.
 Many Americans already are too indebted, and taking on debt-and increasing the number of loans given to businesses and individuals-may involve too much risk for both entrepreneurs and lenders.
 Businesses should be able to hire workers under flexible terms, with more short-term contracts, so that they can adjust their workforces to meet changing needs.
 This would make jobs even more precarious, increasing the number of short-term contract or temporary workers, most of whom rarely receive benefits.
-But this will necessarily result in some businesses failing and individuals who cannot adapt being left behind.
 Communities should revamp laws to make it easier for people to operate businesses from their homes.
 The lines between residential and commercial districts could blur, as would the distinction between work and personal life.
 Neighborhood property values could decrease.
 Increase free trade, abandoning efforts to protect declining industries.
 Without protection from low-cost foreign producers and immigrant labor, more Americans may lose their jobs.